 Low CPU usage: In the tests I took, the OBS and StreamElements combined consumed fewer resources than Streamlabs.

-Free merch Store: Their merch store is free, while Streamlabs merch store is available in the premium plan.
+Free merch store: Their merch store is complimentary, while Streamlabs’s merchandise is available in the premium plan.

 Completely free: StreamElements is entirely free as of writing this article.

 Mercury: Mercury by StreamElements is a program that adds dynamic video descriptions on YouTube.
 According to the developers, it can increase engagement by 60%.